ssc-sp/datahub-docs/UserGuide/Workspace/Create-workspace.md

 ## Creating Workspaces in FSDH Proof-of-Concept
 - All workspaces must be approved by the FSDH Team for the Proof-of-Concept.
 - Before creating a workspace, ensure you are pre-approved by the FSDH Team through the PoC Application Process.
+- If you are pre-approved, follow these steps: (get from quick start guide)
 - If you are not pre-approved any "Create Workspace" attempt will be rejected by the FSDH Admin.
 - To request an additional Workspace during the Proof-of-Concept period, please submit a formal request for consideration using the [FSDH Support Request Form](https://forms.office.com/r/zk82ehvUtv).